apache/wicket-site/2019/_posts/wicket-9.0.0-M1-released.md

 The new milestone requires Java 11 as minimum version.

+** JUnit 5 support

+Wicket 9 has been migrated from JUnit 4 to 5.
+Module junit-vintage-engine is provided as test dependency to make old tests work without migrating all the code to JUnit 5.

-** Test with earlier Java versions
+** Test with newer Java versions

 Wicket 9 branch is also tested with Java 12 and 13 as part of OpenJDK Quality Outreach project lead by Oracle OpenJDK team.
 For more informations see the following link: